Columbia, SC Dog Bites

 Compensation You May Recover in a Columbia Dog Bite Injury Claim

-A dog bite victim in Columbia or elsewhere in South Carolina who has been seriously injured may have the right to file a civil lawsuit for compensation from the dog’s owner.
-This money typically comes from homeowners’ or renters’ insurance or, in cases involving a business’s “working” dog, from business liability insurance or a surety bond.
+A dog bite victim in Columbia or elsewhere in South Carolina may have the right to file a civil lawsuit for compensation from the dog’s owner.
+This money typically comes from homeowners’ or renters’ insurance, or, in cases involving a business’s “working” dog, from business liability insurance or a surety bond.

 Money to pay damages rarely comes out of the dog owner’s pocket.
 Victims should not shy away from a claim over the fear of causing financial harm to a neighbor, friend, relative, or friendly business owner.

-The Insurance Information Institute says homeowners’ insurance policies paid out over $686 million in liability claims related to dog bites and other dog-related injuries in 2017.
+The Insurance Information Institute says homeowners’ insurance policies paid out over $1.136 billion in liability claims related to dog bites and other dog-related injuries in 2022.
 Dog bite injury claims are real and valid.

 Dog bite lawsuits in Columbia may seek compensation for: